-Once you pick a course topic, you’ll need to choose your delivery format (audio, video, text, etc.), design your curriculum, and start creating content.
+Once you pick a course topic, choose your delivery format (audio, video, text, etc.), design your curriculum, and start creating content.

 Back in the day, it was challenging and expensive to create a course and purchase an LMS for it.
 But with WordPress plugins, you can easily host them on your website.

-Alternatively, you could leverage one of the online course platforms, such as Udemy, Teachable, or Kajabi, to monetize your course without doing the marketing yourself and capitalizing on an already established audience.
+Alternatively, you could leverage one of the online courses platforms, such as Udemy, Teachable, or Kajabi, to monetize your course without marketing yourself and capitalizing on an already established audience.